GarciaInes/Scrum-Mastering/README.md

 # Scrum-Mastery

+First off, THANK YOU for considering contributing to Scrum-Mastery:

-Open-source project in GitHub for Scrum Masters to chip in add additions to it > to help &amp; learn from each other in Scrum Framework
+THE Open-source project in GitHub for Scrum Masters to chip in add additions to it > to help &amp; learn from each other with the Scrum Framework.

+It’s people like you that make it such a great tool.
+Your contributions help make an Agile jpurney with Scrum better for everyone, developers and non-developers alike.
+Also is a great way to grow your skills and help others.
+Whatever your skill level, working on open-source is a great way to learn new things.
+Let's build upon each others ideas as we enable and encourage our teams to do.
+Make a suggestion, fix a bug, improve documentation, or contribute code to a project.
+Even asking questions helps.

 **Check out this quick tutorial to get you up and running with your first open-source contribution in less than 5 minutes: https://www.youtube.com/embed/dSl_qnWO104**
+1. Create a GitHub user if you do not have one
+2. Fork the repository (select the account you want to fork it to) - you will have a copy under you now
+3. Clone/Download files so that you can work/edit the files on your machine OR change files directly if you are not familiar with CLI and/or code editor.
+4. Once you are ready > commit changes (use comments to briefly describe which changes for mantainer) & Push changes
+5. Create a Pull Request from Master (original repo) compare the changes
+6. The project mantainer will review changes and communicate for the best contribution it can be!